ericlbarnes/CodeIgniter-Events/readme.md

 Because events need to be registered before being used it is a good idea to have a system in place to load any of these before you trigger any events.

-Here is an example using a third party library to register the event.
+Here is an example loading the event handler to register the event.

 <pre>
 // Example Welcome Controller